+Name NRIC/Passport No. Proportion of Shareholdings

+No. of Shares %

+Address

-NRIC/Passport No. Proportion of Shareholdings No. of Shares % - RIC/Passport No. RIC/Passport No. Proportion of Share No. of Shares or failing the person, or either or both of the persons, referred to above, the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held at 47 Tuas View Circuit, Singapore 637357 on Wednesday, 19 October 2016 at 10.00 a.m. and at any adjournment thereof.
+or failing the person, or either or both of the persons, referred to above, the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held at 47 Tuas View Circuit, Singapore 637357 on Thursday, 26 October 2017 at 10.00 a.m and at any adjournment thereof.
 I/We direct my/our proxy/proxies to vote for or against the Resolutions proposed at the Meeting as indicated hereunder.
 If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her discretion.

-(Please indicate your vote "For" or "Against" with a tick $[\sqrt{\ }]$ within the box provided.)
+(Please indicate your vote "For" or "Against" with a tick [$\sqrt{$] within the box provided.)

-No. Resolutions relating to: No. of votes "For" No. of votes "Against" Ordin nary Business 1 Directors' Statement and Audited Financial Statements for the financial year ended 30 June 2016 2 Re-election of Mr Cheng Buck Poh @ Chng Bok Poh as Director 3 Re-election of Mr Tan Sim Cheng as Director 4 Re-election of Ms Cheng Li Hui as a Director 5 Approval of Directors' Fees of S\$200,000 for the financial year ending 30 June 2017 6 Re-appointment of Messrs Ernst & Young LLP as Auditors Spec ial Business 7 Authority to issue new shares 8 Renewal of the Share Buy Back Mandate
+No. Resolutions relating to: No. of votes "For" No. of votes "Against" Ordinary Business 1 Directors' Statement and Audited Financial Statements for the financial year ended 30 June 2017 2 Re-election of Dr Low Seow Chay as Director 3 Re-election of Mr Chee Teck Kwong Patrick as Director 4 Approval of Directors' Fees amounting to S\$200,000 for the financial year ending 30 June 2018 5 Re-appointment of Messrs Ernst & Young LLP as Auditors Spec Special Business 6 Authority to issue new shares 7 Renewal of the Share Buy Back Mandate

-Dated this day of 2016 Total No. of Shares in: No. of (a) CDP Register
+Dated this day of 2017

+Total No. of Shares in: No. of Shares

+(a) CDP Register

 (b) Register of Members

-Signature of Shareholder(s) or, Common Seal of Corporate Shareholder
+Signature of Shareholder(s)

+or, Common Seal of Corporate Shareholder